 The human factor ensures that every time you play Prison Architect it is different.
 Thought that high risk prisoner was safely contained?
 Wrong… he’s out.
 And he killed guards on the way.
 You have enough security cameras to find him?
 Great, now you can watch as he frees the other prisoners and starts a riot.
 So you send in the heavies, restore order, and prepare to throw the trouble maker in solitary.
 Or at least you would, but in the chaos it seems he escaped.

 All of this is controlled through a clean interface with menus are pleasant to use – which I only mention because in Early Access this was one of the game’s flaws.

 The graphics are simple by design, allowing you to easily identify each element.
 This also means that Prison Architect can run on most computers with little or no slow down, even when a lot is happening at once such as during a riot.

 Prison Architect will keep you hooked for hours and change your career path to be a prison governor.
 We just are not sure if that is something to rejoice about.

-Clicking download will take you to Steam, where you can buy this game.
-You must have a Steam account to do this.
+Clicking download will take you to Steam where you can buy the game.